sherwingp/github-cv/README.md

 ## Education

 #### Makers Academy (November 2021 to February 2022)
-- Frequently used pairing in order to problemsolve effeciently, requiring teamwork and communication.
+- Frequently used pairing to problem solve efficiently, requiring teamwork and communication.
 - Worked on projects in an Agile team, using Sprints and Retros to meet tight deadlines
 - Independently learned Ruby, Rails, JavaScript, React to create projects
 - Learned how to TDD using RSpec, Jest, and Cypress to write higher quality code